Updated: January 10, 2023

 Joint ownership is a way to make it easier for individuals to enter the property market by sharing the purchase.
 Joint property is any property or asset owned by two or more people.
-Examples: you and your spouse, your business partners, or other people you want to own property with.
+Examples: you and your spouse, your business partners, or other people you want to own property or assets with.

 There are certain requirements in order to assure that the rights of survivorship exists.